konvajs/site/source/docs/performance/All_Performance_Tips.md

+title: HTML5 Canvas All Konva performance tips list

+---

-## title: HTML5 Canvas All Konva performance tips list
+## HTML5 Canvas All Konva performance tips list

 Stop worrying about the performance at all and let me help you boost your project.
 Just drop me a message to <mailto:anton@lavrton.com> (only for large projects).